aptech/docs/docs/CR-getscalar3D.rst

 ::

-    //Create a column vector 1, 2, 3,...24
+    // Create a column vector 1, 2, 3,...24
     a = seqa(1,1,24);

-    //Reshape the column vector into a 2x3x4 dimensional array a = areshape(a,2|3|4);
+    // Reshape the column vector into a 2x3x4 dimensional array a = areshape(a,2|3|4);

     y = getscalar3D(a,1,3,2);